Dihedral monodromy of cone spherical metrics: Introduction

-In \cite{SCLX}, the authors obtain the developing map of a spherical structure with dihedral monodromy by the integration of a quadratic differential.
-In this way, they prove existence of cone spherical metrics with dihedral monodromy for some distributions of angles.
-The technical result in their paper (Theorem~1.8) amounts to a characterization of configuration of residues at the poles a quadratic differential may have.
+In \cite{SCLX}, the authors obtain the developing map of a spherical structure with dihedral monodromy by the integration of a square root of a quadratic differential.
+In this way, they prove existence of cone spherical metrics with dihedral monodromy for some arrays of angles.
+The technical result in their paper (Theorem~1.8) amounts to a characterization of the arrays of residues at the poles a quadratic differential may have.
 They considered only the case of differentials with simple zeroes and double poles.
 Their work can be extended and completed.
-Indeed, in recent papers is given a complete characterization of the configurations of local invariants Abelian and quadratic differentials can realize, see \cite{GT,GT1}.
-Using the solution of this problem (Question 1.7 in \cite{SCLX}), we are able to give an explicit characterization of the distributions of angles that can be realized by a cone spherical metric with dihedral monodromy.
+Indeed, in the recent papers \cite{GT,GT1} is given a complete characterization of the local invariants an Abelian or a quadratic differential can realize.
+Using the solution of this problem (Question 1.7 in \cite{SCLX}), we are able to give an explicit characterization of the arrays of angles that can be realized by a cone spherical metric with dihedral monodromy.
 The key issue, explained in Section~\ref{sec:JSdif}, is the connection between a subclass of spherical metrics (hemispherical surfaces introduced in Definition~\ref{def:hemsurf}) and a subclass of quadratic differentials (totally real Jenkins-Strebel differentials introduced in Definition~\ref{def:totrealJS}).